Isengard was a solo project of Fenriz, of Darkthrone. The band's name was inspired

 The women and children weep as the men go off to war.
 They know that they'll never see them again, but fate cannot be denied.

-had used this material for a Darkthrone album.
-Surely, Nocturno Culto's voice would have sounded good over some of these songs.
+Fenriz had used this material for a Darkthrone album.
+Surely, Nocturno Culto's voice would have sounded good over some of

+these songs.
 Some of this material definitely would not have been too out of place on Panzerfaust.
-However, Høstmørke peaks
+However, Høstmørke

-with "Thornspawn Chalice", which is an epic and intense Black Metal song wherein Fenriz utilizes extremely harsh vocals.
-Perhaps
+peaks with "Thornspawn Chalice", which is an epic and intense black metal song wherein Fenriz utilizes extremely harsh vocals.

-possessed by the same evil entity that once took hold of the likes of Quorthon and Dead, his voice sounds utterly tortured
+Perhaps possessed by the same evil entity that once took hold of the likes of Quorthon and Dead, his voice sounds utterly

-and inhuman.
-The lyrics seem to have been written long before this album was recorded, as they bear many similarities to those
+tortured and inhuman.
+The lyrics seem to have been written long before this album was recorded, as they bear many similarities

-from the early period of Darkthrone.
-The mid-paced riffs are pure Bathory worship, but the song suddenly shifts to a faster
+to those from the early period of Darkthrone.
+The mid-paced riffs are pure Bathory worship, but the song suddenly shifts to

-pace with brilliant tremolo melodies that are among the finest that Fenriz ever created.
-The overall sound is as ugly and
+a faster pace with brilliant tremolo melodies that are among the finest that Fenriz ever created.
+The overall sound is as

 This is the longest track on Høstmørke, as well as one of only two with English lyrics.
 The clean vocals mixed with